-The Director of the Girl Choristers is Sarah MacDonald, who is also Director of Music at Selwyn College, Cambridge; the Assistant Organist is Aaron Shilson.
-Girl choristers may be day pupils, flexi-boarders, or full boarders in one of two houses: Year 7-8 in Priory House, whose Housemistress Clare Gorick, and Year 9-11 in Etheldreda House, where Housemistress Rebecca Sparks and Matron (Melanie Moss) are in charge.
+The Director of the Girl Choristers is Sarah MacDonald, who is also Director of Music at Selwyn College, Cambridge.
+Girl choristers may be day pupils, flexi-boarders, or full boarders in one of two houses: Year 4-8 in Priory House, whose Housemistress is Clare Gorick, and Year 9-11 in Etheldreda House, where Housemistress, Melanie Hughes and Matron, Melanie Moss are in charge.

 Life as a Girl Chorister

 The morning routine begins with breakfast (for boarders) followed by an hour’s rehearsal in the Undercroft in Etheldreda House (non-boarders are asked to arrive in the house by 07:45 at the latest).
 The girls then head off to a full day of school.
 On Mondays and Wednesdays, they return to Etheldreda House for a snack, rehearsal and Evensong, after which the boarders have supper and homework (called “prep” at King’s Ely) before lights out.
 Non-boarders go home after Evensong which ends by about 6:20pm, leaving plenty of time for supper and prep at home.
 On Fridays, Saturdays and Sundays the sung services at the Cathedral are shared between the boy and girl choristers, and we ensure that choristers get plenty of downtime, as well as time for academic work.

 Throughout their time as choristers, there is constant communication between the music staff, the house staff and the school’s academic staff in order to ensure that the girls’ time is being managed effectively and sensibly.
 The girls’ welfare is of primary importance to all.